e-paj/SQL-Project/UPDATE.md

 # UPDATES:

+September 13, 2021:
+- Getting the hang of SQLite.
+Just finishing as much of the exercises as much as possible.
+🎉🎉

 September 09, 2021:
 - I have no choice but to change the software I used from Db2 of IBM Cloud to SQLite.
 For some reason, I could not open the console for Db2.
 - At the moment, I am doing the exercises provided in the book.
 This is so by the time I actually start with the *Personal Book Inventory* project I am more confident in using SQL.